leopnunes/lab-recipes-express-mongo/README.md

 Oh oh!
 The `Carrot Cake` is no longer available, so we need to remove it from the database.
 Using the [`Model.deleteOne`](https://mongoosejs.com/docs/api.html#model_Model.deleteOne) static, remove that recipe from the database and display a success message after doing it!

-### Iteration 6 - Close the Database

-After completing every task, you need to close the database.
-Otherwise, the connection will stay open until the node.js process dies.
-Pay attention to the asynchronicity of the operation.
-You should only close the connection after everything is done! :wink:

 Happy coding! 💙